crazii/USBDDOS/README.md

 OCHI: VirtualBox, NEC versa s260
 UHCI: QEMU, Toshiba portege M200, Compaq Evo N600c

-This might be bugs for other PCs, test & feedback is appreiated.
+There might be bugs for other PCs, test & feedback is appreiated.

 The Borland++3.1 build (USBDDOS.EXE) can run without a DPMI host, it will enter protected mode directly or with a EMM manager.
 It's not compatible with many games.
 To play games with a USB mouse, USBDDOSP.EXE is recommended, which also need a DIMI host (i.e. HDPMI.exe).
 USBDDOSP/USBDDOS need CuteMouse to work.

+# Tips
+USBDDOS uses DPMI to save conventional memory for other DOS programs, it uses almost 0 conventional memory (USBDDOS uses ~8K, USBDDOSP uses almost 0).
+USBDDOSP doesn't need HDPMI32i unless you want Retrowave support, normal HDPMI32 is recommended, unless you want it cope with SBEMU.

+If you get problems with the mouse/keyboard driver, make sure those settings in your BIOS settings:
+* Disable USB Legacy Support (USB Keyboard/Mouse Support). (some p4 laptop have buggy mouse support in BIOS)
+* Disable OnBoard LAN

 # Credits
 * RetroWaveLib from Sudomaker (folder renamed to RetroWav as 8.3 file name, and tiny code changes, for old compiler) https://github.com/SudoMaker/RetroWave